 Who am I?

-I have been providing therapy in the South Bay since 1999, where I have also lived for over 48 years.
-In my private practice I focus on connection, communication, self-awareness, and understanding and knowing ourselves.
-This results in less conflicted and more meaningful connected relationships for couples, families and parent-teen relationships.
-One aspect of my practice I greatly enjoy is facilitating a therapy group that focuses on communication, connection and the process of relating to others.
 Throughout my life it has been apparent that I had an inherent gift of intuition, communication and understanding people in a deeper, and more direct way.
-I spent a lot of my twenties in a severe depression with overwhelming anxiety.
+I spent the first half of my life in a severe depression with overwhelming anxiety.
+As I came to understand through therapy, this was the result serious trauma.
 This difficult life situation resulted in an amazing growth experience, as I went to therapy and began extensive work on myself.
-I know what it feels like to be in an unhappy relationship, and feel depressed and anxious in life.
-I have sat on that couch in a therapist’s office and can appreciate the difficulty in seeking counseling as well as the growth process itself.
-I also, have come out the other side and can honestly say I am at peace and experience a wonderful level of contentment in my relationships and personally.
-I am a living example of how effective therapy can be and that people can really change.
+I know what it feels like to be in an unhappy relationship, and/or experience depression and anxiety.
+I have sat in a therapist’s office and can appreciate the difficulty in seeking counseling as well as the growth process itself.
+The world can be overwhelming, confusing and dark at times and it can also be beautiful, connecting and fulfilling.
+I know both.
+I can honestly say I am at peace and experience a wonderful level of contentment in my relationships and personally.
+Don’t get me wrong I still have hard times.
+I am a living example of how effective therapy can be and that people can change.
 I walk the walk and talk the talk.
 This I credit to the therapeutic process, my therapist, and the faculty at Pacific Gestalt Institute.
 I have spent my life exploring and studying communication, relationships, personally, spiritually and professionally.
 This is my passion and my gift.
 If I won the lottery tomorrow, I would still practice therapy.

 What is my background and experience?